 The ID benefit will be equivalent to the full amount of the injured employee's salary for the first 22 days of the work related injury or illness (a three day waiting period may apply).
 Thereafter, ID benefits will be equivalent to two-thirds of the employee's salary, payable for the next eleven months of disability.
 ID payments are based on the actual number of workdays the disabled employee is absent.
 An eligible employee may receive ID payments for a period not to exceed 52 weeks within two (2) years from the first day of disability.
 The 52-week eligibility period is equivalent to 365 calendar days.

-Whenever any sworn Public Safety (Unit 8) employee is disabled by injury or illness arising out of and in the course of his/her duties, he/she shall be entitled to enhanced industrial disability leave (EIDL) benefits, regardless of his/her period of service with the University.
+Whenever a sworn Public Safety (Unit 8) employee is disabled by injury or illness arising out of and in the course of his/her duties, he/she shall be entitled to enhanced industrial disability leave (EIDL) benefits, regardless of his/her period of service with the University.

 The EIDL benefit will be equivalent to the injured employee's net take home salary on the date of occurrence of the injury.
 EIDL eligibility and benefits may continue for no longer than one (1) year after the date of occurrence of the injury.
 For the purposes of this EIDL section, "net take home salary" is defined as the amount of salary received after federal income tax, state income tax and employee's retirement contribution has been deducted from the employee's gross salary.